EagleBaby/python_screeps_arena/tutorials/tutorial10-Final test.md

 No initial production, directly create offensive units, break the walls first, then eliminate the enemies.

-*"What?
-I have to wait for the enemy to attack!?
-Let me just mass troops and attack!"*

 ```python
 from builtin import *